How HRV Changes During Exercise

 HRV-Guided Workout Adjustments

-The most practical application of exercise HRV is adjusting workout intensity based on your pre-exercise and real-time readings.
-If your morning HRV is below your personal baseline, consider shifting a planned high-intensity session to moderate or easy intensity.
-Research shows that athletes who adjust training based on daily HRV achieve equal or better fitness gains compared to those following rigid plans.
+The most practical use of exercise HRV is adjusting workout intensity based on your pre-exercise and real-time readings.
+If your morning HRV is below your personal baseline, consider shifting a planned high-intensity session to moderate or easy.
+Research shows athletes who adjust training based on daily HRV achieve equal or better fitness gains compared to those following rigid plans.

 During the workout itself, real-time HRV can signal when to push harder or back off.
 If HRV drops faster than expected at a given pace, your body is under more stress than usual—perhaps from accumulated fatigue, poor sleep, or mild illness.
 Conversely, if HRV stays higher than normal at your usual intensity, you have extra capacity and can safely push harder.
 This approach requires a chest strap monitor for accurate real-time data.
 Wrist-based sensors are too unreliable during movement for exercise HRV.
 See our measuring HRV guide for device recommendations and proper measurement technique.